+To put it simply – there’s no place like the Cinque Terre.
 The famously dramatic portion of coastline is made up of five adorable fishing towns – Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.
 All are precariously perched above the sparkling Mediterranean, offering breathtaking views and gasp-inducing photo opportunities.
 Within them, you’ll find the most spectacular of Italian scenes – steep winding streets, pastel-hued homes, leather-skinned locals, vineyard-covered hills & the kind of fresh Italian produce that food dreams are made of.

-MUST STAY: A day trip to the Cinque Terre is simply not enough!
+WHERE TO STAY: A day trip to the Cinque Terre is simply not enough!
 Stay for 3 -4 nights to allow enough time to explore as many towns as possible.
 The most popular towns to stay in are Monterosso, Manarola and Vernazza.
 We opted for Monterosso – the most resort-like town of the five – and the only one that boasts a proper stretch of beach.
 For the best beachfront location & impeccable Italian hospitality – book an ocean view room at Hotel Pasquale.
 The rooms are cosy (you’ll be hard-pressed to find Cinque Terre accommodation that isn’t), yet beautifully modern – and the staff will do whatever they can to ensure you have an exceptional Cinque Terre experience.